I’ve never been very interested in keeping house; scrubbing and cleaning are just not my strong suits.

 Plus, adding more greens to any dish not only increases the fiber content, but also boosts the nutrient content with their vitamins, minerals and antioxidants.

 Beans and greens are a nutritionist’s dream.
-Pair them together in dishes like Spinach Salad with Aduki Beans, Collard Rolls and Mediterranean Crunch Salad.
+Pair them together in dishes like Spinach Salad with Aduki Beans opens in a new tab, Collard Rolls opens in a new tab and Mediterranean Crunch Salad opens in a new tab.
 You can also keep your fiber-rich veggies crunchy and raw.

 Seeds The use of seeds shouldn’t be limited to the garden.
 They also bring a variety of nutrients to your dishes, including fiber, protein and healthy fats.